maxxiimo/the-front-end-manifesto/foundation-markup.md

 Before we begin to explore the code that lives in the templating framework described above, there are three things you will need to do to follow along with this book:

 1. Create a brand-new Rails 3.2 application.

+        $ rails new <name> --no-test-framework

     NOTE: A great reference for doing this correctly is Chapter 1 of Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]".

 2. Take a look at the [Groundwork Tasks][Groundwork] section of the Appendix to learn about the thinking behind our [Gemfile][] and [.gitignore][] files, as well as deploying to Heroku.

 3. Integrate this books [starter code][] into your application.

     NOTE: This is an implementation of [HTML5 Boilerplate][] code (v 4.0.1) in haml and arranged for a Rails project.
 I have included some necessary asset folders and files that coincide with the defaults I will provide in this chapter.

 IMPORTANT: Since we're using modernizr and the asset pipeline, add the following to config/environments/production.rb: